“Show me the incentive and I will show you the outcome.” – Charlie Munger

 A higher reserve ratio between the Reserve Token balance and the Continuous Token will result in lower price sensitivity, meaning that each buy and sell will have a less than proportionate effect on the Continuous Token’s price movement.
 Conversely, a lower ratio between the Reserve Token balance and the Continuous Token will result in higher price sensitivity, meaning that each buy and sell will have a more than proportionate effect on the Continuous Token’s price movement.

 We can simplify the Bancor formula and compute the Continuous Token’s current price as follows:

 Recall that the price of a Continuous Token increases as the supply of continuous tokens increase.
 Buying slides you up the price curve and selling slides you back down.
 Calculating price thus becomes problematic when you want to exchange a plural amount of tokens.

 Calculating the number of tokens minted for a given amount of ETH (or the number of ETH sent back for a given amount tokens) requires integral calculus, because we need to compute the area under the bonding curve:

-Fortunately, from the original formula two new formulas can be derived.
+From the original formula, two new formulas can be derived.
 One to calculate the amount of continuous tokens one receives for a given number of reserve tokens:

 And another to calculate the amount of reserve tokens one receives in exchange for a given number of continuous tokens:

-These mirrored formulas are the final price functions we can use for our bonding curve contracts.
+These formulas are the final price functions we can use for our bonding curve contracts.

 The following contract calculates the price of both Buy and Sell functions: